canadaduane/macintosh-garden-scraper/readme.md

 ## How might I use the JSON output?

-I use [jq](https://stedolan.github.io/jq/) to query the JSON files on the command line.
+I use [jq](https://stedolan.github.io/jq/) to query JSON files on the command line.
 For example, here is a list of all macintosh games released between 1984 and 1985:

 ```
 cat macintosh-games.json | jq '.[] | select(.year_released >= 1984 and .year_released <= 1985)'